Azure/azure-functions-templates/Functions.Templates/Templates-v2/EventGridBlobTrigger-Python/eventgrid_blob_trigger_template.md

-# Azure Functions: Blob Trigger in Python
+# Azure Functions: Blob Trigger (using Event Grid) in Python

-## Blob Trigger
+## Blob Trigger (using Event Grid)

 The Blob storage trigger starts a function when a new or updated blob is detected.
 The blob contents are provided as input to the function.
+Starting with extension version 5.x+, you can use an Event Grid event subscription on the container, which reduces latency.
 The Azure Blob storage trigger requires a general-purpose storage account.
 Storage V2 accounts with hierarchical namespaces are also supported.

 ## Using the Template

-Following is an example code snippet for Blob Trigger using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel).
+Following is an example code snippet for Blob Trigger (using Event Grid) using the [Python programming model V2](https://aka.ms/pythonprogrammingmodel).

 ```python
 import logging